About Instructional Technology & Learning Sciences

 International students have additional admissions requirements.

-Those with PhDs typically pursue careers in academia.
 Those with master’s degrees may work in the private sector, academia, work for themselves, or work directly or indirectly for the government, including both K-12 and military settings.
 Depending on their interests, students may decide to focus on administration and project management, on design work, or on development-oriented efforts.
 Graduates gain the technical skills and theoretical knowledge to succeed in a wide variety of fields and with companies and organizations across the spectrum.
 The following list demonstrates the depth and variety of career paths available.

 - Faculty support at an academic institution